Heavy Russian barrage on Ukraine, no water for most of Kyiv - KESQ

 “The goals of the strikes were achieved.
 All designated targets were hit,” the ministry said in a statement.

-Ukraine’s air force said it shot down 44 of more than 50 cruise missiles that were launched by Russia.
+Ukraine’s air force said it shot down 44 of more than 50 cruise missiles that Russia launched.

 Ukrainian Prime Minister Denys Shmyhal said Russian missiles and drones hit 10 Ukrainian regions and damaged 18 sites, mostly energy facilities.